Sabir Zafar

-Sabir Zafar is a leading poet and lyricist in Pakistan.
-He has written songs for many Pakistani films, singers such as Nazia Hasan, Sajjad Ali, Ali Azmat and his band Junoon, as well as many successful TV drama serials.
-He was awarded a Tamgha-e-Imtiaz (Medal of Distinction) by the Government of Pakistan in 2010.
+Sabir Zafar (born 12 September 1949) is a leading poet and song lyricist in Pakistan.

+He has written songs for many Pakistani films, and pop singers, such as Nazia Hasan, Sajjad Ali, Ali Azmat and his band Junoon, as well as many successful TV drama serials.

+He was awarded the Tamgha-e-Imtiaz (Medal of Distinction) by the Government of Pakistan in 2010.